raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

 --- task ---

-Now connect the leads that will come from the Crumble itself.
-Make sure they go to the input terminals of Sparkle 0.
+Now use more crocodile cables to connect your Crumble to the **input** terminals of your **first** Sparkle:

++ The positve input of the first Sparkle (Sparkle 0) to the positive output of the Crumble.
++ The negative input of the first Sparkle (Sparkle 0) to the negative output of the Crumble.
++ The D signal input of the first Sparkle (Sparkle 0) to the D terminal of the Crumble.

-Note: When you look at the front of a Sparkle, the inputs are on the left-hand side.
-Wiring up your creature, you are seeing the Sparkle from the back so the inputs are on the right-hand side as in the image below.
+**Note:** when you look at the front of a Sparkle, the inputs are on the left-hand side.
+While you are adding cables to your creature, you are seeing the Sparkle from the back, so the inputs are on the right-hand side, as in the image below:

 ![Connecting leads to go to the Crumble](images/sparkles1tocrumble.png)